-- To Understand the need for video Analytics - To Understand the basic configuration of video analytics - To Understand the functional blocks of a video analytic system. - To Get exposed to the various applications of video analytics.
+- To analyze the need for video Analytics - To analyze the basic configuration of video analytics - To analyze the functional blocks of a video analytic system. - To Get exposed to the various applications of video analytics.

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.